 Where We Be

-View of Copper Harbor from Brockway Mountain -- as far as you can go up the Upper Peninsula!
+View of Copper Harbor from Brockway Mountain -- as "up" as you can go on the Upper Peninsula!

 Beautiful panorama looking east from Brockway Mountain near sunset